Daniel Poor

-Poor returned to Jaffna again in 1850 and continued his work at Manipay until he fell a victim to the cholera epidemic which struck the peninsula disastrously in 1855.
+Poor returned to Jaffna again in 1850 and continued his work at Manipay.
+He died there in 1855 of cholera, amid a devastating epidemic of the disease.

-Poor had performed a noble service to Tellippalai in the fields of English education, the Tamil language and social advancement; he deserves to be celebrated in a grand way, if not possible annually, at least once a century.
-Daniel Poor Memorial Library in Madurai often abbreviated as DPM Library is the central library of The American College in Madurai, It is one of the oldest libraries present in South India.
-DPM officially began its functions on June 28, 1915.
-It was built in memory of Rev. Daniel Poor.
+Poor had performed a noble service to Tellippalai in the fields of English education, the Tamil language and social advancement.
+Daniel Poor Memorial Library in Madurai is the central library of The American College in Madurai.
+It is one of the oldest libraries present in South India.
+The library opened on June 28, 1915.